2-Minute-Website: Online Web Design 2-Minute-Website: Online Web Design

 Getting more visitors from Search Engines

-So, if you are a website owner, how can you make your website appear higher up the search engine listings?
-(Doing this means that when someone types in some words that are relevant to your website, it appears closer to the top of the search engine's results.
-This is a good thing because it means you'll get more visitors to your site.)
+This means that when someone types in some words that are relevant to your website, your site pops up near the top of the search engine's results.
+This is a good thing because it means you'll get more visitors to your site.

 We're sorry, but we can't speed up the search engines (though we often wish that we could!).
 They're run by completely separate companies to us.